Moon Jelly (Aurelia labiata)

 (photo credit: Lauren Rice)

-Description: Moon jellies are one of the most common types of jellyfish found washing upon Cannon Beach’s shore.
+Description: Moon jellies are one of the most common types of jellyfish found washing up on Cannon Beach’s shore.
 This jelly is recognizable by the four horseshoe-shaped patterns on the center of its bell; these shapes are the jelly’s gonads, or reproductive organs.
-Moon jellies are a translucent white color but can also sometimes appear in light shades of pink, purple, or yellow.
-On average, this species of moon jelly measures 10-40 centimeters across its bell.
-This species of moon jelly—Aurelia labiata—is similar to another species called Aurelia aurita found in the Atlantic Ocean and Baltic Sea.
+The males and females can be distinguished by the color of their gonads - dark purple for males and pink to light brown for females.
+Bells of the moon jellies are a translucent white color but can also sometimes appear in light shades of pink, purple, or yellow.
+On average, this species of moon jelly measures 10-40 cm across its bell.
+This species of moon jelly - Aurelia labiata - found mostly in the Eastern Pacific and is similar to another species called Aurelia aurita found world wide.

 Tide Pool Tidbits:

-Moon jellies have short tentacles underneath their bell, but unlike other jelly species, this one does not sting.
+Moon jellies have short tentacles underneath their bell, but unlike other jelly species, humans can’t feel their sting.
 However, a rash can occur if skin is exposed to enough tentacles.

 Marine creatures like sea turtles love eating jellies, and jellies make up a big part of their diet.
 Unfortunately for sea turtles, plastic bags in the ocean closely resemble jellies, so sea turtles will mistakenly eat plastic bags and end up choking.
 This is one reason why it’s important to reduce plastic pollution in oceans!